Confidence Regions for Means of Random Sets using Oriented Distance Functions: Confidence Regions

+The expected set $E[\rcs A]$ is a smoothed version of $A(0.5)$, as seen in Figure \ref{fig:CIpacman} (left).
+Recall that the smoothness of the boundary depends on the smoothness of $E[b_{\rcs A}(x)]$.
+As the latter is an integral, which tends to have more smoothness than the original function, we expect that in general the expectation is as or more smooth than the original realizations of the boundary.
+This is exactly what one sees in Figure \ref{fig:CIpacman}: the mean boundary is smoothed out in the regions where there is movement; however, since the origin is a fixed point of the random boundary, no additional smoothness is introduced here by the average.

-The accuracy of the estimate and the apparent centering of the confidence intervals around the mean set may be explained upon closer inspection of the sample.
+Figure \ref{fig:CIpacman} also shows bootstrapped $95\%$ confidence sets for both $E[{\rcs A}]$ and $\Gamma[{\rcs A}].$ The accuracy of the estimate and the apparent centering of the confidence intervals around the mean set may be explained upon closer inspection of the sample.
 The ODF of the pacman is similar to that of the circle; indeed, they are identical in the lower left quadrant.
 Therefore, the behaviour of the estimators and of the confidence regions is not unlike that of estimators and confidence intervals for the real-valued $E[R]=0.5$.
-For our sample of $n=25$, we observed $\bar R=0.496,$ which explains the accuracy of the estimator $\partial \bar A_n$.
-On the other hand, the confidence region still shows the large variability of $\partial \bar A_n$. \end{example}
+For our sample of $n=25$, we observed $\bar R_n=0.496,$ which explains the accuracy of the estimator $\overline{\rcs \Gamma}_n$.
+On the other hand, the confidence region still shows the large variability of $\overline{\rcs \Gamma}_n$.\\ \end{example}